WriteShop and the 6 Traits of Effective Writing

 WriteShop and the Six Traits

-However, two favorite WriteShop tools—the Writing Skills Checklists and the Composition Evaluation forms—do meet many criteria of the Six Traits model.
+However, two favorite WriteShop I & II tools—the Writing Skills Checklists and the Composition Evaluation forms—do meet many criteria of the Six Traits model.

 The elements of the Writing Skills Checklist allow you to give your junior high or high school student valuable suggestions and a chance to improve his or her paper.
 And the Composition Evaluation form provides a rubric for effective, accurate grading.